ptyspawn/ssp21-IKI/report.md

 ## Message and extension definitions

-This section provides concrete ASN.1 definitons for the messages and extensions defined in the abstract protocol above.
+This section provides concrete ASN.1 definitons for the message payloads and embedded extensions defined in the abstract protocol above.

-Before defining the message types, we define the following sub-types and type aliases that are used in multiple messages:
+Before defining the individual message types, we define the following ASN.1 sub-types and type aliases that are used in multiple messages:

 ```
 -- all random nonces are 256-bits in length --